 … and this second one is the same plot, but run through a filter to create a lovely effect.

 Oh, and despite the occasional use of computers, my teaching is actually pretty old-school.
 I mainly use the chalkboard, which leads to some wonderful (hand-drawn) mathematical displays.
 My students saw a lot of this in my Real Analysis class (Math 311-312), where I gave detailed presentations like this one on the implicit function theorem:

 … but don’t worry, that’s just what the chalkboard looks like at the end of class.

 Math information (graduate schools, careers in math, and so on).

-- Likewise, visit the AMS (American Mathematical Society) and their student page.
+- Likewise, the AMS (American Mathematical Society) also has a nice student page.
 Note that the AMS and the MAA have a great deal of overlap in terms of services and membership. but the AMS is a bit more research-oriented and the MAA is a bit more teaching-oriented.